 example in the root of your XAMPP for Windows

 installation, you need to copy the file inside the

 you are restoring to a live host, upload the PHP file using FTP in

 your site's root.

-The .ini files in the Kickstart ZIP package are translations.
+You do not need to upload the .ini file.
+It's a translation file for people who want to translate the software.
+The English language is already included in Kickstart itself.
 Kickstart will query your browser's default language and look for the respective translation file.
 For example, if the default browser language is German (de-DE) Kickstart will try to load the de-DE.kickstart.ini file in order to present you with a localized interface.
-If you want to take advantage of Kickstart's localization copy the respective .ini file in the same directory as the kickstart.php file.
-If unsure, upload all .ini files; they will be automatically removed after Kickstart finishes.
+If you want to translate Kickstart feel free to do so, following this naming convention and upload your translation INI file to your server before running Kickstart.

 The final step before being able to extract the archive is, of